-- Overall Group materiality: GBP 485,450 (2020: GBP 302,200) based on 5% of Group profit before tax. - Performance materiality: GBP 343,840 (2020: GBP 226,650) based on 25% haircut.
+- Overall Group materiality: GBP 298,350 (2021: GBP 485,450) based on 5% of Group profit before tax, less write-off of operating system implementation. - Performance materiality: GBP 223,763 (2021: GBP 343,840).

 The scope of our audit

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the consolidated financial statements.
 In particular, we considered where the directors made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 As in all of our audits, we also addressed the risk of management override of internal controls, including among other matters, consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.